-Unfortunately, for many readers it is “too little, too late”.
-They are already in debt.
-If that is you then below is an equally simple, step-by-step guide on the best way to get out of debt and start building habitudes that will take you to wealth…
+Unfortunately, for many readers it's “too little, too late”.
+They're already in debt.
+If that's you, then below is an equally simple, step-by-step guide on the best way to get out of debt and start building habitudes that will take you to wealth.

 How To Get Out Of Debt

-If you are in debt bondage then your starting point to freedom is you must create a positive spread between how much money comes in and how much goes out.
+If you're in debt bondage then your starting point to freedom is to create a positive spread between how much money comes in and how much goes out.

-It is an inescapable fact.
+It's an inescapable fact.
 You must live on less than you make.
-There is no way around it.
-It is not negotiable because debt is paid off from the income leftover after expenses are paid.
+There's no way around it.
+It's not negotiable because debt is paid off from the income left after expenses are paid.
 You can’t pay off your debt if you spend more than you make.

 The way you start this process is by fully owning responsibility for your financial problems and developing a plan for solving them.